 Prevention begins in our early years, with healthy nutrition and exercise habits.
 Although we can't replace our bone mass when it begins to diminish, we can maintain the mass we have by strengthening our bones with exercise so it’s not all doom and gloom.
 Alongside exercise and good nutrition, there is emerging evidence that vitamin D is beneficial in increasing bone strength.
 Tests have shown that after menopause, women who exercise have up to 1 percent greater bone density compared to control groups who did not exercise and also lost 2 to 3 percent of bone mass.

-Yoga and pilates are hugely beneficial for people with osteoporosis as besides building bone strength, they strengthen the muscles and cultivate good balance which is essential as we age.
-Osteporosis itself is painless, it is the risk of falling that poses threat.
+Yoga and Pilates are hugely beneficial for people with osteoporosis as besides building bone strength, they strengthen the muscles and cultivate good balance which is essential as we age.
+Osteoporosis itself is painless, it is the risk of falling that poses threat.
 In the event of a fall, the weakened bones are more likely to fracture due to their weakened state.
 According to the International Osteoporosis Foundation, one in 3 women and one in 5 men with the condition will suffer a fracture during their lifetime.

-To avoid injury, people with osteoporosis should work individually with a yoga or pilates instructor with specialized training until they are confident of what they can and can’t do in class.
-Proper alignment in poses maximizes the bone's ability to resist any applied force, making good instruction and awareness critical in reducing the risk of fracture and keeping the spine neutral by bending the knees in poses such as downward facing dog.
+To avoid injury, people with osteoporosis should work individually with a yoga or pilates instructor with specialised training until they are confident of what they can and can’t do in class.
+Proper alignment in poses maximises the bone's ability to resist any applied force, making good instruction and awareness critical in reducing the risk of fracture and keeping the spine neutral by bending the knees in poses such as downward facing dog.

 Poses that counteract the rounding of the upper spine such as baby cobra pose and locust pose.
 Make sure to incorporate some restorative poses into your routine to activate the relaxation response and shift from the dominant sympathetic nervous system to the parasympathetic nervous system.
 Activating the relaxation response can promote a better ratio of old bone being broken down to new bone being built.